 The terms of certain of the Issuer's financial indebtedness contain restrictive provisions that, among other things, require the Issuer to comply with certain financial ratios, such as leverage and interest cover ratio.
-The Facilities Agreement (as defined in "Material Financing Arrangements - Facilities Agreement and release of Security Documents") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue shares, consolidate, merge or engage in certain other similar transactions; engage in certain investments; create security or quasi-security on assets; transfer, lease or sell assets; engage in certain business activities; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness, guarantees or indemnities.
+The Facilities Agreement (as defined in "Material Financing Arrangements - Facilities Agreement") for instance, includes undertakings that, among other things, place certain conditions on the ability of the Issuer and its subsidiaries to: issue shares, consolidate, merge or engage in certain other similar transactions; engage in certain investments; create security or quasi-security on assets; transfer, lease or sell assets; engage in certain business activities; pay any dividend, charge, fee or other distribution; be a creditor in respect of financial indebtedness; and incur financial indebtedness, guarantees or indemnities.

-In addition, the Facilities Agreement contains customary events of default, including, among other things, non-payment, breach of financial covenants or other obligations, misrepresentation, cross default, insolvency, breach of the related intercreditor agreement (if any), repudiation and rescission of agreements, litigation and material adverse change.
+In addition, the Facilities Agreement contains customary events of default, including, among other things, non-payment, breach of financial covenants or other obligations, misrepresentation, cross default, insolvency, repudiation and rescission of agreements, litigation and material adverse change.

 Any of the above restrictive provisions could limit the Issuer's ability to finance the CGH Group's future operations and capital needs and its ability to pursue business opportunities and activities that may be in its interest, which may in turn adversely affect the business, financial condition, results of operations, cash flow and prospects of the Issuer and the CGH Group.
-Any failure by the Issuer to comply with the restrictions contained in the EUR Conditions of the EUR Notes or in the Facilities Agreement or perform any of the obligations under its existing indebtedness or any future indebtedness could lead to an event of default (howsoever described), which could result in the immediate or accelerated repayment of the Issuer's indebtedness.
+A failure by the Issuer to comply with the restrictions contained in the CZK Conditions of the CZK Notes or in the Facilities Agreement or perform any of the obligations under its existing indebtedness or any future indebtedness could lead to an event of default (howsoever described), which could result in the immediate or accelerated repayment of the Issuer's indebtedness.

-Moreover, terms of certain indebtedness of the Issuer and its subsidiaries may restrict the subsidiaries of the Issuer from making distributions to the Issuer, which may in turn adversely affect the Issuer's ability to service its indebtedness, including under the EUR Notes.
+Moreover, terms of certain indebtedness of the Issuer and its subsidiaries may restrict the subsidiaries of the Issuer from making distributions to the Issuer, which may in turn adversely affect the Issuer's ability to service its indebtedness, including under the CZK Notes.